 The original Smart ForTwo was one of the UK’s smallest cars and much was made of its ability to park at right angles to the kerb – it was as long as most other cars were wide.
-Today’s buyers want more interior space, so the current ForTwo is a little longer, and so are its contemporaries – but as all other cars have become so much larger recently, the cars on this list are still remarkably tiny.
+Today’s buyers want more interior space, so while the new electric EQ ForTwo retains its short length, it’s now a little wider, and so are most of its contemporaries – but as all other cars have become so much larger recently, the cars on this list are still remarkably tiny.

-Read on to discover what are the smallest cars for sale in the UK right now.
+Read on to discover the smallest cars for sale in the UK right now.

 It’s the second entry from small car specialist Smart.
-As its name suggests, the Forfour is a four seater and is a more useable car than it’s smaller sibling.
+As its name suggests, the EQ ForFour is a four seater and more useable car than its smaller sibling, especially if you’re wanting to carry passengers.
 The 3,495mm car is remarkably nimble, and having the engine positioned under the boot floor means it has a turning circle that’ll make a black cab jealous.
-But the engine’s location comes at a cost – the boot measures just 180 litres – although this can be increased by tilting the seats forward.
-Power comes from a 1.0-litre or a more powerful 0.9-litre engine with a choice of manual or automatic gearboxes.

 Few cars offer the retro chic that oozes from the Fiat 500.
 And measuring 3,571mm from end to end means it provides the compact dimensions vital for parking in Milan or Manchester.
 Inside, it’s surprisingly roomy with (just) enough space for four adults, although the lack of a five-door model hampers practicality.
 Boot space isn’t amazing but its 185 litres of space grows to 550 litres when you fold the back seats.
 With the wheels pushed right out into the corners of the car, and great visibility, it’s an easy car to park.
 And a ‘city’ mode makes the steering ultra light so moving into tight spaces is a cinch.